BigChester/multi-i18n/README.md

 ## TODO

-- [ ] Add relative path have some bugs
+- [ ] Adding relative path has some bugs

 ## Contribution